 Are you a qualified Hypnotherapist seeking to join an organisation that will support and encourage you in your work and administer to all your professional needs?Register with the GHR

 About the GHSC

 The General Hypnotherapy Standards Council (GHSC) and General Hypnotherapy Register (GHR) are the UK’s largest and most prominent organisations within the field of Hypnotherapy and together present an exemplary model for the simultaneous protection of the public and the provision of practitioner credibility and services.
 The GHSC is responsible for overseeing the criteria for the ongoing registration of individual practitioners within the GHR, all complaints brought by the public against such registered practitioners and for the assessment and accreditation of hypnotherapy training courses which lead to that registration.
-It comprises more than 150 separate affiliated Professional Bodies & Training Schools, which can be viewed via our online hypnotherapy directory.
+It comprises more than 140 separate affiliated Professional Bodies & Training Schools, all of which may be viewed via our search facility.

 About the GHR

 The GHR is overseen by the GHSC and is responsible for its day to day administration together with the implementation of all GHSC decisions.
-It is a professional association and register of practising hypnotherapists, comprising in excess of 3,000 UK based individual practitioners, together with registered therapists in some 40 countries around the world, which can be viewed via our online hypnotherapy directory.
+It is a professional association and register of practising hypnotherapists, comprising in excess of 3,000 UK based individual practitioners, together with registered therapists in some 35 countries around the world, all of whom may be viewed via our search facility.
 We are additionally a verifying organisation for those practitioners who wish to register within the Hypnotherapy section of the profession’s Voluntary Regulator, the Complementary & Natural Healthcare Council, set up with Department of Health funding.

 Commitment to Professional Standards